-The former home of the Royal Doulton pottery had previously been demolished, and the large parcel of land it stood on had been left bare for several years – before being purchased to construct around 200 new homes.
+Much of the former home of the Royal Doulton Potteries had been demolished after its closure, and the large parcel of land it stood on had been left bare – before being purchased for new homes development.

-Whilst the area is well known for its pottery production, coal was also a huge industry with the area being home to several deep mines.
+While the area is well known for its pottery production, coal mining was also a significant industry, with several deep mines located in the area.
 Cawarden excavated a shaft head and sub-contractors capped two shafts located on the site.
-The ground surrounding the shafts was then drilled to a depth of 40 metres and injected with an expanding grout system to stabilise the numerous seams leading from each shaft.
+The ground surrounding the shafts was then drilled to a depth of 40m and injected with an expanding grout system to stabilise the numerous seams leading from each shaft.

 On-site crushing operations meant all material from the site could be recycled and reused to backfill the excavated area in layers.

-Interested in learning more about our work on this project?
+Learn more about our work on this project

 Check out our feature in Demolition & Dismantling Magazine here